Towards using utility data to quantify how investments would have increased the wind resilience of distribution systems: Literature review

 \section{Literature review}

 Since high winds are a significant hazard for overground power distribution systems \cite{AhmadMS23,climate22}, there is substantial work studying the resilience of these systems to the wind.

 We begin by briefly surveying a variety of methods that build and use models to quantify distribution system resilience.
 These methods form a useful complementary approach to our new data-driven quantification of resilience.
 Xu \cite{XuQuanta08} defines a calculator for hurricanes that calculates the cost and benefits of distribution system undergrounding or hardening given utility estimates of input data.
 The modeling includes exponential fragility models for poles, power law fragility models for span damage, simulated hurricanes, and restoration times estimated from crew availability.
 Ma \cite{MaPS18} formulates system hardening, the impacts of extreme weather, and minimizing load shedding as a multi-level mixed-integer linear program to find an optimal hardening strategy.
 Arif \cite{ArifPS18} co-optimizes distribution system operation and repair crew routing for outage restoration after extreme weather events using a two-stage stochastic mixed integer linear program.
 Tan \cite{TanPS18} finds an optimal hardening and repair sequence to minimize the expected energy not served using mixed integer linear programming and associated convex relaxations and heuristics.
 Tan \cite{TanPS19} finds optimal repair sequencing when there is large-scale damage by solving a scheduling problem using approximations to linear programming and accounting for multiple faults obstructing the power to the same customer.
 Ouyang \cite{OuyangSS14} models the resilience of Harris County, Texas, to hurricane Ike using exponential fragility curves, a DC power flow network model, and high-level models of restoration resources and sequencing.
 Ciapessoni \cite{CiapessoniENERGIES21} evaluates the power grid's resilience in a mountainous area to the combined effects of wind, snow, and trees with a risk-based model.
 Poudel \cite{PoudelSJ19} simulates for a distribution of wind conditions the improvement in resilience risk of planned improvements using measures such as value at risk of energy not served.
 Wei \cite{WeiAM16} analyzes resilience to particular severe hurricanes with time-varying Poisson processes that model distribution system outage and repair processes as a queue.
+Hughes \cite{hughesRESS21} develops a wind fragility based weather infrastructure model to predict outages under extreme weather events and then analyzes the cost and benefits of different infrastructure hardening scenarios on the resilience of the overhead distribution system by simulating outages under each scenario using Monte Carlo.